 You will recognize your favorite destination when you arrive, but some things have changed.

 Face coverings and social distancing are required in LA County and Catalina Island.
 If you're traveling to Catalina Island via the ferry or the helicopter, you'll be asked to wear a face covering in the terminal and the entire way over to Catalina Island.
 Ferries are operating at a limited capacity, to allow for social distancing and cleaning, so you're asked to make reservations at least 24 hours in advance, perhaps more on weekends.
 With fewer travelers, there's room to spread out.
 Get outside and enjoy the fresh ocean air on your journey over.
-Enjoy your favorite cocktail on the ride, like Catalina Express' famous Bloody Mary.

 Once you arrive on the island, whether at the ferry terminal, heli pad or Green Pleasure Pier, you'll notice social distance markers and signs asking for face coverings to be worn.
 Shops, beaches, the Green Pleasure Pier, restaurants and activities are open.
 Face coverings are required along Crescent Avenue, along Casino Way, in shops, restaurants and activities; anywhere you're around others.
 If sitting at the beach, you should stay with your group and maintain 6 feet distance from those not in your group.
 The waterfront is open for swimming, sand castle building, frolicking and water sports.